 20. Rachel Layered Haircut

-Want to look like you stepped out your favorite ’90s sitcom?
+Want to look like you stepped out of your favorite ’90s sitcom?
 Ask your stylist for the Rachel haircut.
 This classic take on the look is perfect if your want a shoulder-length style that’s full of movement.

 Keeping Cute Layered Haircuts Longer